-- Train management and executive level leadership on new initiative. - Consider ways to link Zero Suicide to other initiatives (e.g., trauma-informed care, substance abuse). - Encourage leadership participation in implementation team meetings, as well as various suicide prevention training opportunities, webinars, conferences, etc.
+- Train management and executive level leadership on new initiative, and provide updates on progress and requests for support. - Consider ways to link Zero Suicide to other initiatives (e.g., trauma-informed care, substance abuse). - Encourage leadership participation in Steering Council meetings, as well as various suicide prevention training opportunities, webinars, conferences, etc.